malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ## The Opponent

-In addition to the reinforcement learner, we will provide three opponents:
+In addition to the reinforcement learner, the code provides three opponents:
 1. `OptimalPlayer` will always choose an optimal move.
 2. `DumbPlayer` will always choose a random move.
 3. `MischeviousPlayer` is mischevious! 😈

-Link to the code for these players: [link]()

 ## Gameplay